In this post, you will learn about the importance of lower back strength and 3 simple lower back strengthening exercises for seniors.

 Back extension are good for learning proper muscle activation of the back as well as rehabilitating from back pain.
 They are not great for building actual back strength because you can’t really add resistance.
 Also, like we talked about before, the back works best when loaded isometrically, meaning it just holds the load and transfers force instead of actively trying to move it.

-We hope you found our back strengthening exercises for seniors useful and will try them yourself.
-If you have any questions, please leave the in the comments section below and we promise to get back to you.
+I hope you found these back-strengthening exercises for seniors useful and will try them yourself.
+If you have any questions, please leave them in the comments section below and I promise to get back to you.

 A healthy back truly is something you won’t appreciate until you get back pain.
 A bad back is a real nuisance and you should do your best to avoid it at any cost.